christian-draeger/pact-example/README.md

 >```

 ### Test
-Last but not least we should define our client side test based on the defined request we described in the step before.
+At this point we should define our client-side test based on the defined request we described in the step before.
 So let our *UserClient* (that is talking to the **Provider**) call a mockServer (that is created for us by **Pact**) as we defined it in our `createPact()` implementation.